fable-compiler/fable-react/docs/server-side-rendering.md

 * ofType
 * ofFunction

-These don't support, but you can wrap it by `Fable.Helpers.Isomorphic.isomorphicView` to skip or render a placeholder on the server:
+These don't support, but you can wrap it by `Fable.React.Isomorphic.isomorphicView` to skip or render a placeholder on the server:

 * ofImport